Raven Goodwin

-Early and personal life

-Goodwin announced her engagement to finance executive Wiley Battle through Instagram, which was picked up across various media outlets.
-She has two children; both of them were confirmed via Instagram.

-Acting career
+Career

 2001–2008: Child acting

 Goodwin began acting in 2001, making her debut with the comedy drama film Lovely & Amazing, starring as Annie Marks.
 Goodwin's performance was praised, leading her to receive a number of award nominations for the role, of which includes a Black Reel Award nomination and an Independent Spirit Award.
 The New York Times wrote on her performance that "Of the three daughters, Annie (Goodwin) seems the most grounded", and Empire magazine named Goodwin a "stand-out" of the film.

 In 2003, Goodwin was cast in Tom McCarthy's independent comedy-drama The Station Agent as Cleo.
 Filmed over a strain of time in the same year, The Station Agent and the performances of the ensemble were acclaimed upon release.
 She earned a Screen Actors Guild Award nomination for the role, which ranks her among the youngest actresses to be nominated.
 On Goodwin's acting, Roger Ebert, who previously reviewed Lovely & Amazing, said that she "like (Peter) Dinklage, has a particular and unshakable presence on the screen, and I hope the movies do not misplace her, as they do so many child actors."

 In 2004, Goodwin began working on television, making guest appearances on various shows, of which include the sitcom Malcolm in the Middle, and the television series Strong Medicine and Everybody Hates Chris.
-In 2006, Goodwin appeared in the critically-panned comedy film Phat Girlz as Young Jazmin Biltmore.
+In 2006, Goodwin appeared in the critically panned comedy film Phat Girlz as Young Jazmin Biltmore.
 Goodwin landed the main role of Tangie Cunningham on Nickelodeon sitcom Just Jordan, which began airing in 2007, running for two seasons.